-I spent on two days in this remote village in the north where I met a woman named Ram Rati that was a ball of fire.
+I spent two days in this remote village in the north where I met a woman named Ram Rati who was a ball of fire.
 Every woman in town knew her - she was a leader.
-I followed her around as she told people in surrounding village about how the well mechanics could fix their broken wells.
-1/3 of all the wells in Northern India were broken and she was determined to fix as many as she could.
-Along with her team of 3 men and 1 women, they worked tirelessly to repair and restore clean water to broken wells.
-Ram Rati is a rockstar and I knew the world needed to know about her.
+I followed her around as she told people in surrounding villages how the well mechanics could fix their broken wells.
+One-third of all the wells in Northern India were broken and she was determined to fix as many as she could.
+Along with her team of three men and one woman, they worked tirelessly to repair and restore clean water to broken wells.
+Ram Rati was a rock star and I knew the world needed to know about her.

 3. Jean Bosco in Rwanda

-A shy boy who lived in a village that I followed for 3 days as he collected dirty water from a pond and then clean water from a new well just a few days later.
-I watched his life transform.
+Jean Bosco was a shy boy who lived in a Rwandan village.
+I followed him for three days as he collected dirty water from a pond and then just a few days later, clean water from a new well.
+I watched his life being transformed.
 I have gone back to visit this boy year after year.
 He has now become a man that I very much admire and continue to visit.
-On one visit I was surprised to find out he named his youngest daughter, Esther.
+On one visit I was surprised to find out he had named his youngest daughter, Esther.
 I couldn't stop smiling.
-I most recently saw him in January where we sat outside of his house and caught up on life.
+I most recently saw him in January when we sat outside of his house and caught up on life.

 This is why I travel the globe.
-It’s not for me as a photographer to get known or to have work that gets awards.
+It’s not for me as a photographer to get famous or to have work that gets awards.
 I photograph to see lives transformed.
-I photograph so that my work can be bridge between two worlds.
-I photographs so that you can know about their story.
-I want you to be able to see and knows these amazing people and walk alongside of them.
+I photograph so my work can be a bridge between two worlds.
+I photograph so you can know their stories.
+I want you to be able to see and know these amazing people and walk alongside of them.
 I recently showed Jean Bosco, now age 24, his photo story on the internet and he couldn’t believe that so many people around the world know about him.
 He was so honored.

 This World Water Day - I ask you to soak up these images.
 Look at their faces and see their joy and pain.
 See how important access to clean water is to all these beautiful souls.

-There are several organizations that I have worked with year after year that do great worked and I know your investment in their work will change lives.
+There are several organizations that I have worked with year after year that do great work and I know your investment in their work will change lives.

 Malawi - charity: water